 By choosing to do this you are already thinking with a survivors mindset.
 You have decided that you are going to fight and struggle to live whilst others will wait for the government or others to come and save them.
 Everything you learn from this and other sites will help you live and everything you put aside as contingency will improve your chances and make your lives easier.
 Start here and start now.
 Every step will improve your chances and improve the results.

-Start by downloading the Get Started Spreadsheet.
+Start by reading Northern Raiders Family Prepping Guide and then downloading the Get Started Spreadsheet.
 This will enable you to list your risks into the Risk Register and advise you on how to identify their priority.
 An example list of risks is available here to give you examples and potential mitigation for those risks.
 Bear in mind that your situation will be different, you may live in a valley overlooked by a dam, you may live next to an Army base.
 Ensure that you include your own risks and consider their priorities.

 Identify what you have already by creating an Inventory List which will itemise everything you have.
 Check each item is fit for purpose and viable.